 A change in the weather could change your whole day if you’re not prepared for the challenges you could face.

 Always know before you leave what the weather will be and decide early if you should just skip it for the day or carry on but include planning on how to get through in the event that the weather should turn bad.

 The fewer surprises and challenges you deal with, the safer you and your 4X4 will be.

 2. Forgetting to Scope Your Route

-After planning any weather possibilities, plan out your travel route that includes any secondary routes you may need if you can’t get through certain obstacles or the weather turns bad.
+After planning any weather possibilities, plan out your travel route that includes any secondary routes you may need if you can’t get through certain off road obstacles or the weather turns bad.

 Use trail and terrain maps to plan your routes and prepare for all the possibilities you could encounter while driving them.